 For me, it was a wake up call.
 I feel like, on that terrible morning, I suddenly stopped being naive about death.
 And life.

-During the first few hours, when we were waiting for news of more attacks, many of us wondered if there would be crime, riots, or heck, even a terrorist invasion.
-We were overwhelmed with fear and confusion.
+During the first few hours, we were overwhelmed with fear and confusion.
+We were waiting for news of more attacks, and many of us in NYC wondered if there would be crime, riots, or heck, even a terrorist invasion.
 Out of paranoia, I started looking around my apartment for a weapon to defend myself, just in case.